 Stephen Moss is one of Britain’s leading nature writers, broadcasters and wildlife television producers.
 His TV credits include the BAFTA award-winning Springwatch, The Nature of Britain and Birds Britannia, while his books include Wild Hares and Hummingbirds, Wild Kingdom and The Robin: A Biography.
 “The Secrets of Songbirds: the Robin, Wren and Swallow” features a series of readings and revelations from Stephen’s three ‘bird biographies’.
 St. George’s Hall: 10:00am Tuesday 12th October

 Actor Carole Boyd is well known to the listeners of “The Archers” as the character Lynda Snell.
 Carole’s “Life’s a Soap Opera” provides insights not only into being one of radio’s most divisive characters, but also the multiple roles she has performed including voicing every woman and child for the programme “Postman Pat”.
 Bewdley Baptist Church: 2:30pm Wednesday 13th October.

-Max Keen has portrayed 14 historical characters at Bewdley Festival and his 15th sees his forensic historical eye turned upon Sir William Marshall 1146 – 1219 – The Greatest Knight?”.
+Max Keen has portrayed 14 historical characters at Bewdley Festival and his 15th sees his forensic historical eye turned upon “Sir William Marshall 1146 – 1219 – The Greatest Knight?”.
 William Marshall, known as ‘The Marshall’, born during the 12th century civil war of King Stephen and Empress Matilda, found fame and riches on the brutal European tournament circuit as a knight.
-He faithfully served Kings Henry II, Richard the Lionheart and John, and served as regent for the young Henry III and was instrumental in reissuing Magna Carta and saving England from French rule.
+He faithfully served kings Henry II, Richard the Lionheart and John, was knighted and served as regent for the young Henry III and was instrumental in reissuing Magna Carta and saving England from French rule.
 Not bad for a youth who, after his minor Anglo-Norman noble father left him penniless, had the choice of either joining the church or becoming a knight in order to survive!
 Bewdley Baptist Church: 2:30pm Saturday 16th October.